emmasanchez123/CSCE145/README.md

 # CSCE145
-This is all the code from CSCE 145 during the fall semester 2021.
+This is all the code from CSCE 145 during the spring semester 2022.